ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Electrolysis_System.md

 The pulse inverter to be used is sufficient as it is made to function as an AC source running at 250 Hz (500 Hz after rectification).
 The TRYMAG magnets to be used as they are small and therefore easily manipulable.
 The magnets coming in a pack of 150 ensures that there will be plenty and that magnets will always be available when replacement is necessary.
 Both the pulse inverter and the magnets are not extremely confined with stringent specifications as the optimization they contribute (and their traits which boost it) are not yet known.

 ### Rectification
-The rectifier selected is appropriate for the system as its maximum repetitive peak voltage is 1000 V and the average rectified forward current is 45 A. These limits are high enough that the system can function without exceeding them.
+The rectifier selected is appropriate for the system as its maximum repetitive peak voltage is 1000 V and the average rectified forward current is 50 A. These limits are high enough that the system can function without exceeding them.
+The rectifiers chosen are also convenient due to them having screw holes which make them easy to mount.

 ### Output Capacitor